Interact with Prescription Medication?

 Talking to Your Doctor About Cannabidiol

 The importance of letting your doctor know that you are consuming CBD alongside other pharmaceutical drugs cannot be stressed enough.
 As we’ve covered, CBD’s strong inhibiting effect will most likely be interacting with other medications.
 The danger being that if your doctor is unaware of an important drug interaction taking place in your body, they could unknowingly prescribe an overdose.
 The other possibility is that they could prescribe too low a dose and your ailment will be ineffectively treated.
 It’s a balancing act to find that effective dose which your doctor may struggle to discover if they are unaware CBD is also present.
 For some people, it can be difficult to bring up the subject with their clinician.
-There is still a certain amount of stigma surrounding cannabis as a whole, the “Reefer Madness” attitude is still prevalent in many peoples’ imaginations.
+There is still a certain amount of stigma surrounding cannabis as a whole.
+The “Reefer Madness” attitude is still prevalent in many peoples’ imaginations.

 But CBD’s use as a medicine is rapidly becoming accepted by the medical profession.
 If CBD works for you, treats your ailments and improves your quality of life, then there’s no need to be embarrassed about letting your doctor in on the secret.
-And even if you don’t have a condition that requires pharmaceutical medicine to be prescribed, then it’s still good to inform your doc that you’re consuming CBD in case that changes in the future.
+Even if you don’t have a condition that requires pharmaceutical medicine to be prescribed, then it’s still good to inform your doc that you’re consuming CBD in case that changes in the future.

 When all is said and done, cannabidiol is a safe, effective treatment for a wide range of issues.
 However, it is not a cure all, so pharmaceutical medicine remains as important as ever.
 As medical science continues to lift the veil on what CBD can achieve as a medicine, we’re discovering more and more about where it belongs in this complex world of drug interactions.